USS LST-325: Evansville

 During World War II, the Evansville, Indiana, riverfront was transformed into a 45 acre shipyard to produce LSTs.
 At its peak, the Evansville Shipyard employed a workforce of over 19,000 and completed two of these massive ships per week, becoming the largest inland producer of LSTs in the US.
 Although the Evansville Shipyard was originally contracted to build 24 ships, the city would eventually produce 167 LSTs and 35 other vessels.
 LST-325 is now home ported in Evansville as a memorial museum to LSTs and the city's war effort.

 Relocation

-In 2018, plans were announced to relocate LST-325 from its Marina Pointe location to Riverfront Park across from Tropicana Evansville, a spot previously occupied by the casino's riverboat, which retired in 2017 when the casino was allowed to move onshore.
-On 13 June 2020, LST-325 moved to its new port on Riverside Drive in Evansville.
+In 2018, plans were announced to relocate LST-325 from her Marina Pointe location to Riverfront Park across from Bally's Evansville, a spot previously occupied by the casino's riverboat, which retired in 2017 when the casino was allowed to move onshore.
+On 13 June 2020, LST-325 moved to her new port on Riverside Drive in Evansville.